checopdleon/algorithmicThinking15probs/README.md

 > Input: (2 -> 4 -> 3) + (5 -> 6 -> 4)
 > Output: 7 -> 0 -> 8
 > Explanation: 342 + 465 = 807.
+#### How to use IDEAL & Duke's
+I would first draw out a few examples, drawing nodes and then using my fingers to point to active nodes.
+This would help with the 1-4 parts of IDEAL.

+#### Clarifying questions:
+* Is the linked list doubly linked?
+* Will the linked lists be of the same size?
+* Should the answer also be in reverse order?
+#### Probing questions:
+* How should we deal with leading zeros?
+* Should we do calculations in place?
+To reduce memory usage.
+* How should we handle overflows?
+Like is there a limit to the number of nodes in the answer?

 ### Q542.
 01 Matrix
 url: https://leetcode.com/problems/01-matrix/